 At Cambodian Children’s Fund we aim to improve the health and well-being of not just the children in our care, but the whole community.
 CCF Provides free healthcare services to students, families and community members, including Cambodia’s only fully free medical clinic serving people of all ages.

-The program centres around the CCF Medical Clinic, the only fully free medical clinic treating people of all ages in Cambodia, where more than 30,000 medical consultations are provided each year, along with regular home visits by our doctors into the community.
-Our doctors spend one-day each week working in the community and making home visits to sick patients.
-Alongside this is our dental program, which saw 2,216 treated at our free dental clinic in 2014.
+The program centres around the CCF Medical Clinic – the only fully free medical clinic treating all people in Cambodia – where more than 30,500 treatments were provided in 2017.
+Our doctors also spend one day each week working in the community and visiting sick patients at home.
+Alongside this is our dental program, which saw 2,977 treated at our free dental clinic in 2017.

 CCF provides all kinds of basic health care to people in need, from patients seeking help for common ailments to those with chronic illnesses.
 For serious cases, we arrange hospital referrals and take care of treatment fees.
 In 2017, we supported 2,629 hospital referrals, from biopsies and x-rays through to major surgeries.
 In Cambodian hospitals the patient is responsible for his or her own food and water and anything else needed during the stay.
 We take care of these costs.

 By teaming up with a range of partners, from village health committees to government agencies, we improve maternal, newborn, child and adult health.
 We focus on improving nutrition and preventing infectious diseases.